Interdisciplinary, world-leading research

 - The cultivation of interdisciplinary and cross-disciplinary research.

 We encourage conversations across disciplinary boundaries through key areas of shared interest in the Department.
-We have identified the following intersecting themes that reflect both Royal Holloway's priorities and key challenges for society:
+Many of our strengths lie in the following areas:

 - Visual Cultures (including film studies, the history of art and the avant garde, digital humanities, curation and practice, popular culture);